 - Yoga mat and props, if you prefer to have your own (we do provide yoga mats and props in our classrooms)

-Other useful items that are not available in our gift shop:
+Other useful items that may not be available in on campus:

 - Alarm clock, battery operated

 - Bandana or head coverings (for Kitchen service)